 Chrishall lost eight men in the First World War and another 45 villagers are listed on a board in the Church as serving their country in one way or another.
-Many of these names can be found on the 1911 Census of course and all are listed on the sidebar to the right.
+Many of these names can be found on the 1911 Census.

 Gunner Charles J. Healey 161st Siege Battery, Royal Garrison Artillery died on 20 July 1917 aged 30.
 Son of William and Elizabeth Healey.
 Remembered in Croonaert Chapel Cemetery.

 2nd Lt Eustace Hooper Second Lieutenant 15th Battalion, Durham Light Infantry died on 7 January 1918, aged 25.
 Remembered in Epehy Wood Farm Cemetery, Epehy, Somme, France.

 Pte Herbert Margham 15th (Service) Battalion, Hampshire Regiment died 20 September 1917 aged 26.
 Born Old Buckenham, Norfolk.
 He was under-shepherd with his father at Chrishall Grange in 1911.
 Remembered in Larch Wood Railway Cutting Cemetery.

 Pte Leonard Arthur Rogers 22nd Battalion, Royal Fusiliers died on 30 November 1917 aged 19.
 Son of Albert and Alice Rogers of High Street, Chrishall.
 Remembered on Cambrai Memorial, Lourveral.

 Pte Robert Samuel Brand 1st Battalion, Essex Regiment died on 23 August 1918 aged 19.
 Son of William Robert and Beatrice Ann Brand of Building End, Chrishall.
 Remembered in Bucquoy Communal Cemetery Extension.